mautrix/docs/bridges/go/discord/direct-media.md

 	listen 443;
 	server_name matrix.example.com;
 	# ... usual /_matrix location block and other stuff ...
+	# N.B.
+If you use a regex pattern for the /_matrix block, it must be below these locations

 	location ~ ^/_matrix/media/(?:v3|r0)/download/discord-media.mau.dev/attachments\|([0-9]+)\|([0-9]+)\|(.+)$ {
 		add_header Access-Control-Allow-Origin *;